ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

            ansys_sphinx_theme.samples.Complex.abs

-Documenting Multiple Classes
+Documenting multiple classes
 ++++++++++++++++++++++++++++
-To document a set of small but highly cohesive classes, an option is to combine the two approaches described above.
+To document a set of small but highly cohesive classes, an option is to combine the two preceding approaches.
 This is done by including multiple ``autoclass`` directives on the same page with headings and text blocks as necessary to describe the relationships between the classes.